 Built in 1865, The Langham Hotel is still considered the first grand hotel in England and was built to imitate the style of Florentian palaces in all its glory.
 Many important personalities have stayed in this hotel, including members of the royalty like Princess Diana and important politicians such as Winston Churchill.
 The hotel was also used as barracks during World War II but had to close due to the impacts of several bombs that caused substantial damage.

 Photo: Courtesy of Wikipedia

-Nowadays, the hotel boasts several different ghosts that go from the friendly type to the not-so-friendly type.
+Nowadays, the hotel boasts several different ghosts that go from a friendly type to a not-so-friendly type.
 For example, Room 333 is the most haunted one in the building, and guests may spot the ghost of a doctor who killed his wife and later committed suicide in their honeymoon.
 There is also a playful ghost in that same room that likes to push sleeping guests from their beds, so steer clear of that room!
 This one time, a guest was pushed so hard that he left the hotel in the middle of the night!

 #6.
 Nottingham Road Hotel

 The oldest known hotel in South Africa, located in the small city of Nottingham, has been around for several centuries.
 Just like most very old hotels, it has its own ghost, a young woman by the name of Charlotte.

 Even though there are no official records that prove this, legend has it that Charlotte was a prostitute that operated in the hotel around the 17th Century and who fell in love with a British army officer.
 As this love did not go both ways, she committed suicide by jumping off a balcony and her ghost lingered around ever since then.
 She has been seen cleaning and arranging the flowers in many rooms!

 #5.
 Captain Grant’s Inn